nukomeet/nukomeet.com/content/blog/2013-08_metrics_of_great_companies_people_rotation.md

 are those that focus on people.
 One of my favourite indicators of a great company is the number of people that left or was fired, I call it « people rotation metric ».
 Usually, the lower it stays the better the company seems.
-When people leave it's usually company's fault: when people expectations diverge, it's a company responsibility to facilitate and reduce the tension; when people goals rise, the company must keep up.
+When people leave it's usually company's fault: when people's expectations diverge, it's a company responsibility to facilitate and reduce the tension; when people's goals rise, the company must keep up.
 Once this metric rises considerably, people are not treated as they should - there is something wrong whether related to pressure, exploitation or the way « together » is perceived.